MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 3. Highlight the fields you want to change and enter the correct information.

+    > [!NOTE]
-* If you changed a quantity shipped or quantity rejected for a lot-numbered item or a serial-numbered item, the Purchasing Lot Number Entry window or the Purchasing Serial Number Entry window will open; you can assign lot or serial numbers to the item.
+    > If you changed a quantity shipped or quantity rejected for a lot-numbered item or a serial-numbered item, the Purchasing Lot Number Entry window or the Purchasing Serial Number Entry window will open; you can assign lot or serial numbers to the item.
 The In-Transit Serial Number Entry window or the In-Transit Lot Number Entry window opens for an in-transit inventory receipt, where you can assign lot or serial numbers to an item.

     - If receiving items without a purchase order is allowed, you can enter items, non-inventoried items or vendor items that don't exist on the purchase order.
 If you are using Project Accounting, you can't enter vendor items for projects.

     - If you delete an item when you are using landed costs, all line and apportioned landed costs assigned to the item also are deleted.
 Deleting an item that has apportioned landed costs will cause the unapportioned amount and the document's landed cost functional total to recalculate.

 4. Choose File \>\> Print to verify the corrections you've entered with a Receivings Edit List.